XBastille/git-commands-I-use-daily/README.md

 # git-commands-I-use-daily
 A detailed collection of frequently used Git operations.
+If you find this repo useful, consider putting a star ⭐.
+I will appreciate it a lot!!

 ### Starting & Managing Projects